Paper Moon (film): Director

-The film project was originally associated with John Huston and was to star Paul Newman and his daughter, Nell Potts.
+The film project was originally associated with John Huston and was to star Paul Newman and his daughter, who was a child actor at the time named Nell Potts.
 However, when Huston left the project, the Newmans became dissociated from the film as well.
 Peter Bogdanovich had just completed What's Up, Doc? and was looking for another project when his ex-wife and frequent collaborator Polly Platt recommended filming Joe David Brown's script for the novel Addie Pray.
 Bogdanovich, a fan of period films, and having two young daughters of his own, found himself drawn to the story, and selected it as his next film.

 Casting

 At the suggestion of Polly Platt, Bogdanovich approached eight-year-old Tatum O'Neal to audition for the role, although she had no acting experience.
 Bogdanovich had worked with Tatum's father Ryan O'Neal on What's Up, Doc?, and decided to cast them as the leads.

 Screenplay

 Various changes were made in adapting the book to film.
 Addie's age was reduced from twelve to nine to accommodate young Tatum, several events from the book were combined for pacing issues, and the last third of the novel, when Moses and Addie graduate to the big leagues as con artists after going into partnership with a fake millionaire, was dropped.
-The location was also changed from the rural south of the novel–primarily Alabama—to midwestern Kansas and Missouri.
+The location was also changed from the rural south of the novel—primarily Alabama—to midwestern Kansas and Missouri.